Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Introduction

 \section{Introduction}

-Due to the rapid growth of the input data sizes in recent years, fast algorithms that also handle space efficiently are increasingly gaining importance.
-To prevent cache-faults and space deficiencies we focus on {\em space-efficient} algorithms, i.e., algorithms that run (almost) as fast as standard solutions for the problem under consideration with decreased utilization of space.
+Due to the rapid growth of input data sizes in recent years, algorithmic solutions that optimize both run time and memory usage have become increasingly important.
+For this reason, we focus on {\em space-efficient} algorithms, i.e., algorithms that run (almost) as fast as standard solutions for the problem under consideration, while decreasing the required space by more than an asymptotic constant.

 Graphs are often used to encode structural information in many fields, e.g., in chemistry or electronic design automation.
 Isomorphism testing on these graphs can then be used for identifying a chemical compound within a large chemical database~\cite{IrnB04}.
 Moreover, it is the basis for a verification whether large electric circuits represented by a circuit schematic and an integrated circuit layout correspond~\cite{BaiC75}.

-{\bfseries Model of Computation.} Our model of computation is the word RAM, where we assume to have the standard operations to read, write as well as arithmetic operations (addition, subtraction, multiplication, modulo, bit shift, AND and OR) take constant time on words of size $w = \Omega(\log \bb)$ bits where $\bb$ is the input size in bits.
+{\bfseries Model of Computation.} Our model of computation is the word RAM, where we assume to have the standard operations to read, write as well as arithmetic operations (addition, subtraction, multiplication, modulo, bit shift, \texttt{AND} and \texttt{OR}) take constant time on words of size $w = \Omega(\log \bb)$ bits where $\bb$ is the input size in bits.
 (In our paper $\log$ is the binary logarithm~$\log_2$.)
 The model has three types of memory.
-A read-only {\em input memory} where the input is stored.
-A read-write {\em working memory} that an algorithm uses to compute its result and a write-only {\em output memory} that the algorithm uses to output its result.
-As usual, the space bounds stated for an algorithm or a data structure are the space bounds of their working memory.
+A read-only {\em input memory}, a read/write {\em working memory} and a write-only {\em output memory}.
+The space bounds stated for our results are for the working memory.